Treating My Hot-Tub With Bromine? Yes! Here Is Why!

 Because it enables you to keep your water clean and crystalline.
-Then, it’s the most widespread water disinfectant treatment for spas.
+Then, it’s the most widespread water disinfectant treatment for hot-tubs.

-Good maintenance of your spa is imperative.
-It is for this reason that bromine is used.
-This product is softer than chlorine and without any smell.
+Bromine is also softer than chlorine and does not have a smell.
 It irritates neither the eyes nor the skin.
 It’s therefore ideal for people who suffer from allergies and for children.
-Bromine has also a long-lasting effect compared to chlorine.
+Moreover, it has a long-lasting effect compared to chlorine.
 Last but not least, it remains effective even if the water temperature is elevated.

-We recommend you treat your spa with bromine as it is less dependent on the water parameters than chlorine.
-Ideally, the bromine rate in the water should always be situated between 2 and 5 mg/L (the best is 3).
+We recommend you treat your hot-tub with bromine as it is less dependent on the water parameters than chlorine.
+Ideally, the rate should always be situated between 2 and 5 mg/L (the best is 3).
 Using a regenerator (shock treatment) every 15 days maintains the efficiency of the water disinfection.
 This process enables you to avoid bromine wasting.